Melissa Norberg

 After graduating, I moved to Connecticut to complete a clinical internship at the Anxiety Disorders Center at the Institute of Living under the supervision of Dr David Tolin.
 These final years of my training focused on understanding and treating obsessive-compulsive disorder and hoarding disorder.

 In 2019 and in 2022, I was elected the National President for the Australian Association for Cognitive and Behaviour Therapy for 3-year terms.
 The Australian Association for Cognitive and Behaviour Therapy is a multidisciplinary national professional body for ~1,000 mental health professionals interested in the practice, research, and training of evidence-based behavioural and cognitive therapies.
 My goal as National President has been to increase access to and to provide greater diversity in our professional development activities.
+At the end of 2023, I resigned from the National Presidency role to have a greater work-life balance.

 Please check out my publications, the lab’s current research projects, and my students’ research interests to learn what my lab is currently working on.
 I also welcome you to follow me on Twitter, Facebook and Youtube.
 You can also learn more about me and my lab’s work by visiting my Macquarie University staff page.